An agent isn’t a prompt.

 AI that compounds across your organization.

 And it gets better over time.
-Tune the prompt based on real execution data.
+Tune the prompt against real execution data.
 Swap the model when something faster ships.
 Tighten tool access as you learn what works.
 Every team using that agent gets the improvement automatically.

-Each workflow step can specify which agent handles it.
-When a task reaches implementation, the Implementer picks it up.
-When it reaches code review, the Code Reviewer takes over.
-When it reaches deploy — a human signs off.
+Each workflow step names the agent that handles it.
+When a task reaches implementation, the Implementer claims it.
+When it reaches review, the Code Reviewer takes over.
+When it reaches deploy, a human signs off.
 You decide how much to automate.

 Assign agents to steps.
 Tasks route automatically.

 When an agent executes a workflow step, Spaces records a structured sequence of events: tool calls, file changes, cost milestones, and completion.
-It is not a casual chat log — it is an attributable trail tied to the agent definition and the task.
+Not a casual chat log — an attributable trail tied to the agent definition and the task.

-System prompts, model selection, skill tags, tool restrictions, scope control, and performance tracking.
-Everything you configure lives in one definition — visible, auditable, and reusable across your organization.
+Everything you set lives in one definition — visible, auditable, and reusable across your organization.
+Six controls turn a prompt into governed infrastructure.

-Define what the agent knows, how it behaves, and what standards it follows.
-Consistent behavior across every task.
+Define what the agent knows, how it behaves, and the standards it follows — consistent behavior across every task.

-Tag agents with skills: coding, review, security, testing.
-Workflow steps match against skills to route work automatically.
+Tag agents with skills — coding, review, security, testing.
+Workflow steps match against skills and route work automatically.

-Control which tools each agent can access.
-Restrict file system access, limit API calls, enforce sandbox boundaries.
+Control which tools each agent can touch.
+Restrict file access, limit API calls, enforce sandbox boundaries.

-Org-wide agents available everywhere.
-Space-scoped agents restricted to specific projects.
-You control the blast radius.
+Org-wide agents available everywhere; Space-scoped agents restricted to specific projects.
+You set the blast radius.

 Spaces